debitCrossBlockchain/bumo2.0/src/proto/go/Readme.txt

-Copy the goout to the $GOPATH
+Copy the go to the $GOPATH